Applying for an AEO authorisation

 Organisations with branches in different EU member states

-You can find more information about multinational organisations with branches in different EU member states on the EU AEO website.
+You can find more information about multinational organisations with branches in different EU member states on the website 'Authorised Economic Operator (AEO)' of the EU.